dansholds/grapple-comps-min/content/posts/15193-the-2024-chicago-winter-games.md

 Competitors 13-years old and above may not change weight divisions on the day of the tournament as brackets will already be finalized and posted.
 If you know you need to change your weight division after you have registered, please contact us before 6PM on the Friday before the tournament to change divisions.

-TOURNAMENT RULES:
+TOURNAMENT RULES-

-Please review the rules and feel free to contact us if you have any questions: Grappling Games Rules
+Please review the rules and feel free to contact us if you have any questions- Grappling Games Rules